Synthetixio/js-monorepo/v3/docs/docs/protocol/technical-reference/smart-contracts.md

 function configureCollateral(struct CollateralConfiguration.Data config) external
 ```

-Creates or updates the configuration for given `collateralType`.
+Creates or updates the configuration for the given `collateralType`.

 Requirements: